 - You are forced to use a specific browser to earn

-In my opinion, Brave Rewards can be an ok way to earn extra cash, provided you set your expectations properly and you have ample knowledge about cryptocurrency.
-It’s not something that will allow you can earn a decent amount quickly, but the good thing is, you can earn passively.
+In my opinion, Brave Rewards can be an ok way to earn extra cash, provided you set your expectations properly.
+It’s not something that will allow you can earn a decent amount quickly, but the good thing is that you can earn passively.

-But honestly, I do not think it lives up to all the hype I have seen about it online – it seems a lot of the hype is just made by creators that are getting paid to promote it but have not actually tested it as a way to earn themselves, in my opinion.
+Overall, I honestly do not think it lives up to all the hype I have seen about it online – it seems a lot of the hype is just made by creators that are getting paid to promote it but have not actually tested it as a way to earn themselves, in my opinion.